SimCMinMax/SimPermut/README.md

 This repository is for the addon SimPermut which make a string usable by SimulationCraft with all the different permutations for the items you have in your inventory.
 This makes comparing stuff easy.

+Latest updates also add talents permutations and Artifact generator, aswell as more control over the profiles created.

 Don't hesitate to go on the [SimcMinMax](https://discordapp.com/invite/tFR2uvK) Discord to ask about specific stuff.

 Get it on curse : https://mods.curse.com/addons/wow/254069-simpermut